systemd-journald.service, systemd-journald.socket, systemd-journald-dev-log.socket, systemd-journald — Journal service

 It creates and maintains structured, indexed journals

-based on logging information that is received from the
+based on logging information that is received from a

 Log data collected by the journal is primarily text-based but can also include binary data where necessary.
 All objects stored in the journal can be up to 2^64-1 bytes in size.